terrisgit/K-9ModernCppStarter/README.md

 # Builder

 Bazel is IMO the best but CMake is the most popular.
 I chose Bazel because it works well with Abseil.
 Although Bazel is tricky to configure, CMake is worse.
-It's well enough documented for my needs.
+Bazel is well enough documented for my needs but beware old examples that use deprecated features.

 # Prerequisites